CloudLabs-Samples/EduLabs/Database-standalone/README.md

 In this lab environment, you will be able to access the Ubuntu VM which has several popular database servers pre-installed for stroring data, Adding, modifying, deleting rows (records) and columns, Searching and filtering records and Running queries.

-In this lab, we are going to learn the basic concepts of the following databases for beginners.
+In this lab, we are going to learn the basic concepts of the following databases.

    - MySQL
    - PostgreSQL